ga-wdi-lessons/react_todo_walkthrough/readme.md

 #### Reusability

-Just like we used partials in Rails for forms, we have this same ability in React.
+We can use something like partials in React.

 [General Todo Form](https://github.com/ga-wdi-exercises/react-todo/blob/master/src/components/TodoForm.js)